 "Hey, Arthur," Alex began, stopping in his tracks.
 It took a second for him to pull me out my head.
 "It's getting late, bud.
 So, I'm gonna walk Mayzie home."

 "Will you be okay walking back?"
 Mayzie asked, pulling up on her scarf.
-It was near the end of March, but the weather still felt like it was fall.
+It was near the end of March, but the weather still felt like it was winter.
 Despite the cold, I wore just a long sleeve shirt and jeans.
 "It'll probably be dark by the time you get home, Arthur.
 I could have my Mom drive you if you want."

 "Thanks for the offer, but I think I could use the walk.
 Clear my head, ya know?"
 I replied, looking at the texts between me and Bobby in my phone.